fr4nc1sj0hn/anomaly-detection-flask/README.md

 Note: A /creds/.empty file is included to ensure the folder structure remains intact when pushed to GitHub.

 ## Azure App Service Setup

-Steps to Create the Free App Service:
-Log in to Azure Portal.
+- Log in to Azure Portal.
 Search for and navigate to App Services.
-Click + Create Web App to create a new app service.
+- Click + Create Web App to create a new app service.
-Fill in the basic details:
+- Fill in the basic details:
 Subscription: Choose your subscription.
 Resource Group: Select or create a resource group.
 Name: Enter a unique app name.